susanBuck/notes/07_Git/01_Intro_to_VC.md

 ### Backup
 + Storing your code in a Git repository serves as an ongoing backup of your code.

 ## How it works
 <img src='http://making-the-internet.s3.amazonaws.com/vc-local-to-git-and-live-server-alternative@2x.png' style='max-width:540px;'>

 Working with VC/Git, you'll end up with at least three copies of your code base.

-__The first copy will be on your computer.__ For this you'll need to set up a local server so you can run the code just like you do on your live server (you'll need Apache, PHP, MySQL).
+__The first copy will be on your computer.__ For this you'll need to set up a local server so you can run the code just like you do on your live server.
 Only you will be able to see this copy of the code, never live users.

 Each collaborator that is working with you on a project will also have a copy of the repository on their computers.